One Foot in Front

 One Foot in Front is the seventh studio album by Australian pop singer John Paul Young, released in March 1984.
 The album spawned four singles, "Soldier of Fortune" in 1983, and "War Games", "L.A.
 Sunset" and "Call the Night" in 1984.
 For European release in 1984, the album was titled Soldier of Fortune, and for re-release in 1992 it was renamed War Games.
 It is the first Young album to not feature Vanda & Young as producers.

-In 1992 the album was remastered and released on CD and it came with seven bonus tracks.
+In 1992, the album was remastered and released on CD with seven additional bonus tracks.

 Overview

 In 1983, Young signed to the Australian branch of German label I.C.
 Records.
 He flew to Germany with producer, composer and keyboard player John Capek to record a new album.
-Additional sessions in Los Angeles, Melbourne and Sydney.
+Additional sessions were in Los Angeles, Melbourne and Sydney.